joashgobin/cs/content/agile/chapter_1_the_agile_approach/4_adopting_agile.md

 # Adopting Agile
-This article is a case for the adoption of the agile appro ach.
+This article is a case for the adoption of the agile approach.

 ## What agile brings to a project
 Business value is seen very quickly in the agile approach.